 If you're planning to use a non-magnetic mount antenna, you'll need to pick a mount to secure it to your vehicle.
 Picking a mount is beyond the scope of this article, but you can get recommendations based on your specific vehicle from our vehicle mount selection wizard.

 Alternatively, we've written guides specifically on pickup truck mounting options and Jeep mounting options, as well as a comprehensive video guide for all vehicles picking the right CB mount.
 And if you're simply interested in shopping our entire selection, you can browse all our CB antenna mounts here.

 Who Are We?

 We specialize in rugged CB installs for trucks, Jeeps, 4x4s, construction equipment and other beefy vehicles.
 We're the nation's #1 source for heavy-duty CB needs, a reputation we earned the hard way: by giving more than 60,000+ past customers the outstanding service they deserved.

 Next Steps for Getting an Antenna

 Hopefully this has given you a great foundation!
-From here, you can use the links below to put your new found knowledge to use and find the best antenna for your vehicle.
+From here, use the links below to put your newfound knowledge to use and find the best antenna for your vehicle.

 - Magnetic Antennas